Definable equivalence relations and zeta functions of groups: Zeta functions of groups

-Du Sautoy's proof [ref:zeta fns and counting finite gps, Thm 2.2] uses the fact that an isomorphism $\tfpgp/\hgp \ra \tfpgp/\kgp$ lifts to an automorphism of $\tfpgp$, which implies that the equivalence relation ${\mathcal E}$ arises from the action of the group ${\rm Aut}\;\tfpgp$, a compact $p$-adic analytic group.
-This allows one to express the power series $\sum_{n=0}^\infty c_nt^n$ as a definable $p$-adic cone integral.
-Our proof is simpler; on the other hand, it does not yield the information about uniformity in $p$ that follows from the cone integral formulation ([dS, ibid.
-Thm 3.2]).
+Du Sautoy's proof \cite[Theorem~2.2]{duSpGpPrelim}, \cite[Theorems~1.6 and 1.8]{duSpGpFull} uses the fact that an isomorphism $\tfpgp/\hgp \to \tfpgp/\kgp$ lifts to an automorphism of $\tfpgp$, which implies that the equivalence relation ${\mathcal E}_p$ arises from the action of the group $\aut(\tfpgp)$, a compact $p$-adic analytic group.
+This allows one to express the power series $\sum_{n=0}^\infty c_{p,n}t^n$ as a cone integral, from which uniform rationality follows (see the start of this section).
+Our proof is simpler in its algebraic input, as elimination of imaginaries allows us to use less information about ${\mathcal E}_p$.

+\begin{remark} Let $\nilgp$ be a finitely generated nilpotent group and let $c_{p,n}$ be the number of isomorphism classes of quotients of $\nilgp$ of order $p^n$.
+Then the power series $(\sum_{n=0}^\infty c_{p,n}t^n)_{p \textrm{ prime}}$ are uniformly rational.
+If $\nilgp$ is torsion-free then this follows immediately from the proof of Proposition~\ref{propn:enumeration}.
+If $\nilgp$ has torsion then we write $\nilgp$ as a quotient $\tfnilgp/\kr$ of a finitely generated torsion-free nilpotent group $\tfnilgp$ and modify the proof of Proposition~\ref{propn:enumeration} accordingly (cf.\ Remark~\ref{rem:torsion}). \end{remark}

-\section{Twist Isoclasses of Characters of Nilpotent Groups}
+\section{Twist isoclasses of characters of nilpotent groups}

-By a representation of a group $\gp$ we shall mean a finite-dimensional complex representation, and by a character of $\gp$ we shall mean the character of such a representation.
-A character is said to be linear if its degree is one.
-We write $\ip{}{}{\gp}$ for the usual inner product of characters of $\gp$.
+By a \emph{representation} of a group $\gp$ we shall mean a finite-dimensional complex representation, and by a \emph{character} of $\gp$ we shall mean the character of such a representation.
+A character is said to be \emph{linear} if its degree is one.
+We write $\ip{\,}{\;\!}{\gp}$ for the usual inner product of characters of $\gp$.
 If $\chi$ is linear then we have

 for all characters $\sigma_1$ and $\sigma_2$.
 If $\gp' \leq \gp$ has finite index then we write $\Ind{\gp}{\gp'}{\cdot}$ and $\Res{\gp}{\gp'}{\cdot}$ for the induced character and restriction of a character respectively.
-For background on representation theory, see \cite{CR}.
+For background on representation theory, see \cite{CurRei}.
 Below when we apply results from the representation theory of finite groups to representations of an infinite group, the representations concerned always factor through finite quotients.